osc-delft/osc-delft.github.io/initiatives.md

 ## What does Delft Open Hardware members do?
 - Design and develop open hardware projects together, through sharing our ideas in meetups and our Telegram group.
+  - See some of our [running hardware projects](https://delftopenhardware.nl/projects/)
 - Organise training and events to raise awareness around open hardware
 - (coming soon!)
 Mentor and supervisor open hardware bachelor & master theses projects and internships
 - (Coming soon!)
 Manage a makers space